tzcnsrkn/AZ-204-doc-only/AZ-204-Summarized.md

   - `AzureADandPersonalMicrosoftAccount` - Users with a personal Microsoft account, or a work or school account in any organization's Microsoft Entra tenant
   - `PersonalMicrosoftAccount` - Personal accounts that are used to sign in to services like Xbox and Skype.

-- `groupMembershipClaims`: (_Tenant-specific_) Groups claim issued in access token that the app expects.
-Groups persist even after the associated app is removed.
+- `groupMembershipClaims`: (_Tenant-specific_) Configures the groups claim.
+It tells Entra ID which of the user's groups to list in the groups claim every time it issues a token for this specific app.
+Entra ID group objects in the tenant are unaffected when the associated app is removed.

   - "None"
   - "SecurityGroup" (will include security groups and Entra ID roles)
   - "ApplicationGroup" (this option includes only groups that are assigned to the application)
   - "DirectoryRole" (gets the Entra ID directory roles the user is a member of)
-  - "All" (this will get all of the security groups, distribution groups, and Entra ID directory roles that the signed-in user is a member of).
+  - "All" (gets all of the security groups, distribution groups, and Entra ID directory roles that the signed-in user is a member of).

+**📝 NOTE:** In `Client Credentials Flow` (e.g. `for a Daemon service`): When a daemon app (a service principal) authenticates using its own credentials (a secret or certificate), it's an "app-only" context.
+The Entra ID token service only looks for app roles assigned directly to that service principal.
+It does not check the service principal's group memberships to find inherited roles.

 - [`appRoles`](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-apps) (_Application-specific_): Collection of roles that an app may declare.
 Defined in the app registration, and will get removed with it.
-Correspond to `Role` in `--api-permissions`
+Correspond to `Role` in `--api-permissions`.

   ```jsonc
   "appRoles": [{